 Alaska Adventure | Exploring Alaska in the Spring | What to do in Alaska

 Alaska is such a beautiful state to visit.
 Most people that visit Alaska head there on a cruise and spend very minimal time actually on land.
 You can see amazing glaciers, wildlife, and beautiful landscapes from the water.
 But there is also a lot of hidden treasures on land.
+Today I’m going to share with you some of my favorite things to do in Alaska.

 Matanuska Glacier

-This was a surreal experience for me, we choose to do the unguided tours.
-And I was in heaven, not only because I was walking on a huge chuck of ice but the ice gives off a beautiful blue color in the light.
+This was a surreal experience for me, we selected to do the unguided tours.
+And it was a real treat, not only because I was walking on a glacier but also because the ice gives off a beautiful blue color in the light.
 It was like nothing I have ever seen before.
+Here is a link to driving directions as it can be a bit confusing when driving in remote areas of Alaska.
+These directions helped us to find our way to an unforgettable experience.
+Glacier Directions

 Wasilla